 Pat decided to do the Alpine Lakes Loop while I was bagging my peaks.
 She had a great time enjoying the fresh mountain air and scenery.
 Where the trail connects briefly with the Wheeler Peak trail, she took a detour to experience part of that trail as well.
 We were both back at the campsite for lunch of homemade tuna salad sandwichs.

 That night, we enjoyed chili before heading to the ranger talk about mountain lions which have a strong presence in the park.
 They estimate about 1 adult male for every 25 square miles.
 The ranger had a pelt and a skull which he passed around while telling a yarn about how this lion might have lived its life.
 They can leap an estimated 40’ and jump some 20’ high according to the ranger.
 He was interested in my account of encountering one in Glacier National park back in the day.

-Day three, Pat and I headed up toward the Wheeler Peak trail once again and after a couple of miles we headed in opposite directions with she continuing up the Wheeler Peak trail above treeline while I headed back and cross country to climb Bald Mountain which is nearby.
+Day three, Pat and I headed up toward the Wheeler Peak trail once again and after a couple of miles we headed in opposite directions with she continuing up the Wheeler Peak trail above treeline while I headed back and cross country to climb Bald Mountain

 By this time we were both tired, but getting used to the altitude.
 For supper, we heated up some homemade beef stew which was really great loaded with potatoes, onions, mushrooms, peas and carrots.
 The ranger talk was about survival of some of the park animals such as the kangaroo rat, pronghorn antelope, mountain lion, badger and ermine.
 We learned some interesting facts about what these animals eat and how they survive their various challenges.